Watch the webinar now:

 What is change management?

 Change management refers to the structured approach to planning, implementing and controlling changes within an organization.
 It comprises methods and processes to ensure that changes are introduced effectively and achieve the desired results.
-In the purchasing environment, change management helps to successfully implement adjustments in procurement strategies, supplier relationships or internal processes.
+In the purchasing environment, change management helps to successfully implement adjustments in procurement strategies, supplier relationship management or internal processes.

 Core elements of change management